AraManjon/user-session-challenge-api/README.md

-# User Session Challenge
+# User Session Challenge Api

-User Session Challenge is a project created to solve a needed: know when a user has been logged in the system.
+User Session Challenge Api is a project created to solve a needed: know when a user has been logged in the system.
 The solution has been implement a User Session Generator that works from a username given.

-Api is a spring boot project written in Java 8.
+Is a spring boot project written in Java 8.

 ### Installation